mas-bandwidth/gafferongames/content/post/collision_response_and_coulomb_friction.md

 We're going do this using a technique called <a href="https://en.wikipedia.org/wiki/Collision_response#Impulse-Based_Contact_Model">impulse-based collision response</a>.

-The concept is simple: apply an impulse, an instantaneous change in momentum, at the point of impact to make the go stone bounce.
+The concept is simple.
+To handle a collision we apply an impulse, an instantaneous change in momentum, at the point of impact to make the go stone bounce.

 ## Linear Collision Response